 Henry Stone on Record Royalties: “Art Rupe From Specialty Was Tough”

-I was a distributor and also making records because I dug em’, because that was my passion.
+I was a distributor.
+I built my Tone Distributors into a big company that took up a whole city block in Hialeah.
+I was also making records because I dug em’, because that was my passion.
 I always loved to make records, yknow.
 Some people play golf, I made records.

 But I wasn’t like Art Rupe from Specialty who that’s all he did.
 Lew Chudd from Imperial, that’s all he did.
 All they did was make records all day, and they paid the artists very little.
 Even Motown paid their artists not too much, whatever the deal was at the time.
 Half a cent on a million sold is $5,000, and then the artists wouldn’t get the money cause it took that money to record.
 Every artist until this day has gotta pay for their own recording.
 You advance them the money.
 And if you spend $10,000 on the recording, that was charged to the artist.